Set Current Location

 Rock City is a beautiful collection of gardens atop Lookout Mountain providing stunning views of the city and profound solace from the busy world below.
 One of many popular sites above the mountain, this attraction offers thrills at a swinging bridge, chills at the edge of Lovers' Leap and spills inside Mother Goose's Nursery for kids.
 Trails lead through Fat Man's Squeeze (you better work out before you come here) to the scenic overlook where you can see Seven States (you'll just have to come see how they pull that one off).

-Just west of Chattanooga is a high ridge known as Raccoon Mountain.
-Outdoor types love this area for camping, but there is a lot more to do than simply pitch a tent.
+Just west of Chattanooga is a high ridge known as Raccoon Mountain and Raccoon Mountain Cave.
+For adventurous people this area offers camping, but there is a lot more to do than simply pitch a tent.
 Drive like the Andrettis on the go-kart course or go exploring in the caverns in and around the area you can pan for gold and gemstones in the creeks that run along the base of the mountains.